Becoming a Client — General Information

 In short: I only proactively add new clients in the summer before next year’s busy season.

-I make only one exception to the above rule: Potential new clients that are a family member, very close friend, or strong ally of an existing client can be accepted at other times (subject to capacity issues) when the relationship can be confirmed with the referring person.
-Make sure to know who referred you when you call me at 804.359.1330 and reference them by name at the beginning of our conversation.
+I can usually make only one exception to the above rule: Potential new clients that are or are becoming an immediate (or very close) family member, a very close friend, or exceptionally-strong ally of an existing client may be accepted at other times (subject to overall capacity and timing issues) when the relationship can be confirmed with the referring person.
+Make sure to know who referred you when you call me at 804.359.1330 and reference them by name immediately at the beginning of our conversation.

-I regret that because of capacity issues that unless you meet the one exception noted in the paragraph just-above, that I must ask that you please mark your calendar for just after June 15th and call me at 804.359.1330 so we can make sure that we have a match for next year.
+I regret that because of capacity issues that unless you meet the one exception noted in the paragraph just-above, that I must ask that you please mark your calendar for just-immediately-after June 15th and call me then at 804.359.1330 so we can make sure that we have a match for next year and to schedule your New Client Meeting.

 I Only Add New Clients Between June 15th and September 1st of Each Year As Follows: